-Could your child have a vision problem interfering with school performance?
+Is a vision problem interfering with your child’s school performance?

-According to experts, almost 50% of children with learning difficulties have vision disorders.
-In most cases these problems can be successfully treated leading to improved learning and better grades.
+According to experts, up to 50% of children with learning difficulties have a vision disorder that is impacting their ability to learn.
+In most cases, these vision problems can be successfully treated— leading to improved academic success.

-Ask your child these questions below, their score will automatically be provided in the number box below.
+Ask your child the following questions, their score will automatically be provided in the number box below.

-0 to 8: Your child probably does not have a vision problem interfering with school performance.
+0 to 8: It is unlikely that your child has a vision problem interfering with school performance.

-9 to 16: Your child may have a vision problem interfering with school performance.
+9 to 16: A vision problem may be interfering with your child’s school performance.

-Above 16: Your child almost certainly has a vision problem interfering with school performance.
+Above 16: A vision problem is probably interfering with your child’s school performance.

 If a visual problem is detected, a personalized vision therapy program may be recommended.